 The impact of rising rates and inflation

-In this video, Brett Craig explains the likely impact of rising interest rates, inflation, the possibility of a recession on small to medium enterprise businesses.
+In this video, Brett Craig explains the likely impact of rising interest rates, inflation and the possibility of a recession on small to medium enterprise businesses.
 He also reveals how these factors influence potential opportunities in the credit market.
 Brett then discusses why the Aura Core Income Fund has a preference for SMEs that have strong balance sheets, strong cash flows and a strong management team who are looking for funding for growth and profit initiatives.

 Roger Montgomery: I’m Roger Montgomery from Montgomery Investment Management, and I’m with Brett Craig to talk about the Aura Core Income Fund.